digital-asset/docs.daml.com/docs/3.1/docs/app-dev/explicit-contract-disclosure.rst

             priceQuotation.issuer === quotationProducer
             priceQuotation.stockName === asset.stockName

-When modelling Daml workflows using disclosed contracts, such safeguards assure:
+When modeling Daml workflows using disclosed contracts, such safeguards assure:

 - a disclosed contract's user that its contents are validated against expected conditions.
 - a disclosed contract's owner that it is used within the expected agreement.

-In our case, the Daml assertion in ``Offer_Accept`` ensure that the price quotation is coming from a party that the **Seller** is trusting (**Issuer**) and that it actually matches stock that the **Seller** intends to sell.
+In our case, the Daml assertions in ``Offer_Accept`` ensure that the price quotation is coming from a party that the **Seller** is trusting (**Issuer**) and that it actually matches stock that the **Seller** intends to sell.